awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 The following table details the relationship between GuardDuty administrator and member accounts\.

 Account designations listed as *Self* can take the listed action only in their own accounts\.
 A designation of *Any* indicates that account can perform the described action for any associated account, and *All* denotes actions that are applied to all associated accounts when taken by the designated account\.
-Table cells with dashes \(–\) indicate that an account of that designation cannot preform the listed action\.
+Table cells with dashes \(–\) indicate that an account of that designation cannot perform the listed action\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html)